XLESSGo/XLESS/README.md

 XLESS is a modern, highly obfuscated, and extremely secure proxy forwarding tool that supports HTTP/3 & UDP.
 It is designed for anti-detection and anti-interference scenarios, featuring real website traffic obfuscation, deep disguise of authentication requests, and transparent decoy reverse proxy capabilities.
 XLESS is ideal for high-threat environments where active probing and passive traffic analysis are concerns.

-## WARNING: If the issue in app/cmd/server.go consists, the DNS part may be abandoned.

 ## Features

   - **Full-Link uQUIC/HTTP/3 Support**: Ensures high efficiency, low latency, and cross-platform compatibility.